 Typically, they are prescribed to people with a BMI greater than 30 kg/m² or people with a lower BMI who have weight-related health problems including diabetes, high blood pressure, high cholesterol, or sleep apnoea.

 If you have any underlying health conditions, including PCOS as Gemma reportedly has, it's very important to speak to your doctor before using any weight loss aid.

 These side effects usually occur within the first few weeks of treatment and typically subside as the treatment is continued.

 Rare and more serious side effects include thyroid tumours and cancer, although there have been no long-term studies into the effects of liraglutide yet.
-You can read the full list of side effects on the Saxenda website here.

 As with any medicine, it's important to speak to your doctor about the risks posed to you.
 Your doctor will be able to determine whether the treatment is safe for you, based on your medical history.

 At Prescription Doctor, we offer a range of weight loss treatments, following an online consultation with our online doctor.

 You can find out more about Saxenda (liraglutide) injections, including how they work and where to buy them here.